nathan-cook-ai/pasta/extension/README.md

 ### Diagram

 A diagram can be opened for the analysis by clicking on the icon right above the editor or by selecting `Open in Diagram` in the editor context menu.
 In the diagram different color styles and filtering methods are provided.
 Clicking on a node fades out non-connected nodes and clicking on a node while pressing the `Ctrl` key fades out nodes that belong to another aspect.
+The diagram can be exported via the command palette (ctrl+shift+P) if the view containing the diagram is focused.
+The command is `PASTA Diagram: Export diagram to SVG`

 ### Diagram Snippets